 “I wanted everyone here to be involved, but at first I could tell a few were disengaged.
 Once I showed the videos, it surprised some,” she said.
 “The most important thing is that my enthusiasm showed.”

 Dabney’s talk interested Brittany Williams, English sophomore, because she had never attended a Faculty Forum before.

 “It was interesting even though theater is not something I’m personally interested in,” Williams said.

-Alex Collins, theater performance junior, said the subject isn’t well known.
+Alex Collins, theater performance junior and one of 30 attendees, said the subject isn’t well known.